MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-proximity-profile.md

 ## Proximity Monitor

 The Proximity Monitor is the GATT client.
-It should create and maintain a connection to the proximity Reporter as well as monitor the Radio Signal Strength Information (or RSSI) of the connection to calculate the signal's path loss.
+It should create and maintain a connection to the proximity Reporter and monitor the Radio Signal Strength Information (or RSSI) of the connection to calculate the signal's path loss.
 If the optional Tx Power Service is available on the Proximity Reporter, it can also use this additional information to normalize the RSSI value by subtracting the RSSI from the Tx Power Level.

 ## Support for GATT in Windows

-When a GATT device is paired with Windows, the device becomes part of the system and Windows will provide *device objects* to represent both the device and the primary services reported by the device.
+When a GATT device is paired with Windows, the device becomes part of the system and Windows provides *device objects* to represent both the device and the primary services reported by the device.

 The [**Windows.Devices.Bluetooth.GenericAttributeProfile namespace**](/uwp/api/Windows.Devices.Bluetooth.GenericAttributeProfile) describes the Generic Attribute Profile APIs app developers can use in Windows.

 One of the first steps when developing a device app is to identify which Bluetooth services the app needs in order to accomplish the scenarios a user cares about.
 For the Proximity Profile, the device app needs to use the Link Loss Service and optionally the Immediate Alert Service and Tx Power Service.

-In order for the device app to determine if any devices paired with Windows implement the Link Loss Service the app should use the APIs available in the [**Windows.Devices.Enumeration namespace**](/uwp/api/Windows.Devices.Enumeration), namely the DeviceInformation.FindAllAsync method.
+In order for the device app to determine if any devices paired with Windows implement the Link Loss Service, the app should use the APIs available in the [**Windows.Devices.Enumeration namespace**](/uwp/api/Windows.Devices.Enumeration), namely the DeviceInformation.FindAllAsync method.

-The [**DeviceInformation.FindAllAsync method**](/uwp/api/Windows.Devices.Enumeration.DeviceInformation#Windows_Devices_Enumeration_DeviceInformation_FindAllAsync_System_String_) takes an *AQS (Advanced Query Syntax)* device selector as a parameter in order to filter only devices which contain the Link Loss Service.
+The [**DeviceInformation.FindAllAsync method**](/uwp/api/Windows.Devices.Enumeration.DeviceInformation#Windows_Devices_Enumeration_DeviceInformation_FindAllAsync_System_String_) takes an *AQS (Advanced Query Syntax)* device selector as a parameter in order to filter only devices that contain the Link Loss Service.
 Device app developers can also use the [**GetDeviceSelectorFromUuid**](/uwp/api/Windows.Devices.Bluetooth.GenericAttributeProfile.GattDeviceService#Windows_Devices_Bluetooth_GenericAttributeProfile_GattDeviceService_GetDeviceSelectorFromUuid_System_Guid_) or [**GetDeviceSelectorFromShortId**](/uwp/api/Windows.Devices.Bluetooth.GenericAttributeProfile.GattDeviceService#Windows_Devices_Bluetooth_GenericAttributeProfile_GattDeviceService_GetDeviceSelectorFromShortId_System_UInt16_) methods of the [**GattDeviceService**](/uwp/api/Windows.Devices.Bluetooth.GenericAttributeProfile.GattDeviceService) class, so they don't need to manually construct the AQS filter.

-The Link Loss Service is a Bluetooth GATT service defined by the Bluetooth SIG, and as such a *Short Id* can be used instead of a *fully-qualified UUID*.
+The Link Loss Service is a Bluetooth GATT service defined by the Bluetooth SIG, and as such a *Short Id* can be used instead of a *fully qualified UUID*.

 The *Short Id* service IDs assigned for a Proximity profile service are: